cube3power/atsd/rule-engine/notifications/slack.md

   ![](images/slack_notification.png)

 * The rule will create new windows based on incoming data.
-It may take a few seconds for the first commands to arrive and to trigger the notifications.
+It may take a few seconds for the first commands to arrive and trigger notifications.
 You can open and refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.

 ## Example